Krenovate-Solutions-Pvt-Ltd/CFI/docs/Single-Subscription.md

 -   Once a subscription is bought, it is added to the customer account for anytime usage.
 It will be part of the customer account always.

-First, we will learn how to create a simple subscription product.
+In this section of the manual, we will learn how to create a simple subscription product.

 ##  **Create a Simple Subscription**